-Data are facts.
+Data are representations of facts.
 When we speak of ‘data governance’, we are essentially talking about how different kinds of facts are managed and used.

 For instance, data such as the number of children in a school in a particular country can help governments to take decisions about how public services and resources are allocated.
 However, related data that are also useful such as the schoolchildren’s ethnicities, ages or HIV-status are sensitive and need to be protected to preserve their privacy.
 How should these different kinds of data be managed – collected, stored, shared, used and ultimately disposed of?
 What kinds of government policies are needed to regulate their use?

 Data are contentious.
 How these questions – and many more like them – are interpreted, approached and balanced are issues at the heart of data governance in the sustainable development and humanitarian sectors.

 Tom is an advocate and non-practicing barrister.
 He founded DataReady in 2018 having identified a need for less technical and more governance-oriented services in the sustainable development and humanitarian sectors.

 Tom’s expertise lies in the links between digital and data policy, sustainable development and human rights.
 Tom has over fourteen years of experience working for UN agencies in Ethiopia and Togo, tech-oriented civil society and social purposes companies, and London-based law firms specialising in human rights law.
 Tom has a BA in International Relations from Keele University and was Called to the Bar of England and Wales in 2011.

 Consultant Legal Advisor